townbull/dippindots/README.md

 # DippinDots

-These are my personal (OSX) dotfiles.
+These are my personal dotfiles for OSX and Debian (in particular, !#/Crunchbang).
 Please feel free to use/modify them as you like!

-Before you begin, you should have XCode and the XCode Command Line Tools installed.
+If you're on OSX, you should have XCode and the XCode Command Line Tools installed before you begin.
 Make sure you open XCode at least once to agree to the license.

 You should also have your Github SSH keys (`id_rsa` and `id_rsa.pub`) in